lcarlier/EasyMock/README.md

 OPTIONS are:
 	-i <header>                    Input header file.

 	-o <directory>                 Output directory.

 	--cwd <directory>              Change to the directory passed on this parameter before running the parser.

 	--mock-only <function>         Mock only the function specified in this parameter.

 	--generate-types               Generate the used type instead of including the original header.
 	                               When using this option, the original header (i.e. the header given to -i) doesn't need to be used when compiling the mock.
 	                               The generated functions signature will not contain any function attribute unless the --generate-attribute option is used.

+	--generate-comparator-of       Generate comparator function of the given type.
+The comparator can be used in the *_ExpectAndReturn function.
+	                               If comparators of the same type are generated on several header file with function that use the same type, then compiling and linking the generated mocked together will generate double symbol definition.
+	                               Special value 'EasyMock_all_comparators' can be used to generate the comparator of all the composable types.
 	                               Can be used several times.

 	--generate-attribute           Generate the function attribute if the function has been declared with it.
 	                               E.G. if a function has been declared with the format attribute, give the parameter "--generate-attribute format" will generate the code __attribute__((format(x, y, z))) where x, y and z are the parameters given to the format attribute.
 	                               Can be used several times.

 	--ignore-generation-of         Ignore the parsing and the generation of the given function.
 	                               Can be used several times.

 	--ignore-field-generation-of   Ignore the field generation of the given struct or union type.
 	                               Consider using this option if mocking some types takes too much time.
 	                               The list is given to the parser which ignores the reporting the fields of the given types.
 	                               Can be used several times.

 	-h, --help                     Print usage.
 ```